harikt/harikt.github.com/content/_index.md

   - cross platform mobile app developer
 ---

-👋 **I am Hari KT**, a **freelance full stack web developer** based in God's own country—Kerala, India.
-I work with clients around the world, from solo founders to established product teams.
+👋 **I am Hari KT**, a **freelancer** and full stack web developer based in God's own country—Kerala, India.
+I have been freelancing since 2013 and writing PHP since 2006, working with clients around the world, from solo founders to established product teams.

 I am a passionate advocate for open-source software and regularly contribute back to the community through code, documentation, and financial support.